Austrian police detain 2 in Vienna restaurant shooting

 The 23-year-old who was wounded in the shooting was also detained.

-Police said all three men had connections to organized crime and come from the western Balkans.
-They said it appears the dispute was over illegal drug deals.
+Police said the three men had connections to organized crime and were from the western Balkans.
+They said it appeared the dispute was over illegal drug deals.
 Due to the ongoing investigation, police did not release any names of the suspects.

 Most Read Nation & World Stories